Blog

 updated on:

-Content Marketer at Carbon Maps
+Carbon Maps

 If you're in the food industry, there's a good chance you need an SBTi FLAG target.
 That’s because a large share of emissions in the food industry often comes from farming, land use, and livestock.